EugeneGIS/EUcovid_RF/README.md

 # EUcovid_RF
-Sharing folder for the codes of project aiming at the Geomed 2024
+Sharing folder for the codes of the project aiming at the Geomed 2024, mainly using random forest and its extensions